 A Change of Scenery that Rejuvenates Children and their Families

 At Seven Hills Pediatric Center, we understand that families who have children with complex medical needs have circumstances such as unforeseen hospitalizations, trips, family activities and other events, which would require short-term respite care for their child.
 Seven Hills Pediatric Center can provide that care.
-The staff is trained on the latest technologies and provide tracheostomy care, gastrointestinal feeding, or IV therapies as well as care for children who are ventilator-dependent.
+The staff is trained on the latest technologies and provide tracheostomy care, or gastrointestinal feeding, as well as care for children who are ventilator-dependent.

 Children who stay at the Pediatric Center experience new adventures, with access to our beautiful surroundings and learning opportunities such as art and music therapy, and assistive technology.
 At the same time, their families can rejuvenate and attend to other needs knowing that their child is receiving exceptional care at an award-winning, five-star nursing facility.

 Admissions decisions are approved through the Medical Review Team (MRT).
 To begin the admissions process, please contact Catherine D'Arpino, Director of Social Work, 978.732.5309 or email@example.com.